 There are two pieces to ZFA.

 One would apply to most areas of the City surrounding transit stations.
 Here, developers would be required to work with the MTA to identify needed space for accessibility improvements in or around new buildings next to stations.
-The MTA could then use that space in the future to build a station elevator, or stairs or passageways to reduce crowding.
+Such space would be reserved, in the form of an easement, for the MTA to build a station elevator, or stairs or passageways to reduce crowding in the future.

 These dedicated spaces can improve the way stations fit into neighborhoods and prevent crowding on sidewalks.
 They can also avoid the high costs of relocating underground utility services, which is often necessary when installing an elevator.

-The other piece of ZFA would only apply to the highest density areas of the city near subway and railroad stations.
+The other piece of ZFA is an expanded transit improvement bonus program and would only apply to the highest density areas of the city near subway and railroad stations.
 In these areas, the MTA would coordinate with developers to plan station access improvements, for which the developer could earn a zoning bonus with approval from the City Planning Commission.